 A few years ago, I had the wonderful experience of participating in Toastmasters.
 My mentor in the group encouraged me to earn the competent communicator title which required that I give 10 speeches.
 It was quite exciting.
 I was time planning, practicing, and presenting a new speech nearly every month.
 I felt more confident and competent by the end of that year.
 Then I stopped going to Toastmasters… Luckily for me, I still enjoy practicing and doing public speaking events; however, I stopped gaining new skills and feeling as confident as I did while attending the meetings.
 This is an example of reaching the “finish line.”

-Maybe, you thought this time is different and you’re not just going on a diet but making a lifestyle, yet you fell off-the-wagon anyway.
+Maybe, you thought this time is different and you were not just going on a diet but making a lifestyle, yet you fell off the wagon anyway.
 Whenever someone takes on a new way of eating we remind people that wellness is an ongoing journey.
 Making small, attainable changes that can turn into long-term habits is the best approach to reaching your health and wellness goals and that requires continued effort and growth.

 Not surprisingly, we recommend the Well-Balanced Way.
 This includes a few steps you can start today!